 The fourth fully-enclosed, regional-class shopping mall in the Bay Area was designed by William Pereira and the firm of Burke, Kober, Nicolais & Archuleta, of Los Angeles.
 The shopping hub was developed and built by the San Diego-based Community Development Corporation, a subsidiary of the Irwin J. Kahn Organization.

 The shopping center site, which had contained a Chevrolet assembly plant between 1916 and 1963, was located 13 miles east of San Francisco's Union Square, in the Eastmont district of Oakland.
-The first structure built as part of the EASTMONT MALL project was a combination Safeway supermarket and Super S Drug (the latter rebranded as a Safeway Drug Center).
-These stores, which encompassed 48,000 square feet, opened for business on May 18, 1966.
+The first structure built as part of the project (known -at the time- as EASTMONT CENTER) was a combination Safeway supermarket-Safeway Drug Center and Firestone Tire.
+These stores, encompassing 66,000 square feet, opened for business on May 18, 1966.

 Meanwhile, construction had commenced on the third shopping center phase.
 A 2-level enclosed mall was built, that included a parking garage on three sides.
-EASTMONT MALL was now anchored by a 3-level (206,000 square foot) J.C.
+This new section of EASTMONT MALL was anchored by a 3-level (206,000 square foot) J.C.
 Penney, which was dedicated on October 7, 1970.

 Over forty inline stores were in operation when EASTMONT MALL held its official grand opening, on November 18, 1970.
 By December, nearly all of the mall's seventy-four charter tenants were up and running.
 These included Weisfield's Jewelers, Taie's Inn, Topps & Trowsers, Pizza Hut, Persian Bazaar and an S.H.
 Kress 5 & 10.